-Name of Person

-Is the volunteer in 'Regulated' Activity?
+Name of Person Is the volunteer in 'Regulated' Activity?
 Yes □ No □ If 'yes', an enhanced DBS with Barred list check is required.

-Is the volunteer not in 'Regulated' Activity?
-Yes □ No □ If 'no', an enhanced DBS without a Barred list check may be obtained

-What is the age group of the pupils that the volunteer will work with?
+Is the volunteer not in 'Regulated' Activity If 'no', an enhanced DBS with ?
+Yes □ No □ hout a Barred list check may be obtained Areas to consider What is the age group of the pupils that the volunteer will work with?
 Are these pupils regarded as particularly vulnerable?
 How frequently will the volunteer be in school?
 What is the connection of the volunteer to the school?
 What motivates the volunteer to want to work in the school?
 Is the volunteer in paid employment or do they work in a voluntary capacity elsewhere with children?
 Can the volunteer provide at least one reference from someone other than a family member, including a senior person at the employment or voluntary service named above?

-Areas to consider

-What information does the school

-already know about the person?

-Has the person's identity been

-verified?

-Is the person signed up to the DBS

-Update Service?

-Has a check been completed on the

-DBS Update Service?

-DBS Opdate Service:

-Is the person aware of any reason why

-they should not volunteer to work with

-children?

-Is the school aware of any reason that

-the person should not work with

-children?

-Decision

-- High Risk the person has no previous connection with the school AND cannot provide references from elsewhere.
+Wh nat information does the school alr eady know about the person? s the person's identity been rified? he person signed up to the DBS date Service? s a check been completed on the S Update Service? the he person aware of any reason why y should not volunteer to work with ldren? the he school aware of any reason that person should not work with ldren?
+Dec ision can not provide references from else.
+There is no statutory reason why the enhanced DBS Certificate.
+However, with children (either paid or unpaid and no issues have come to light the unsuitable.
+There is no statutory reason why the statutory reason who statutory reason w nis person needs to apply for an enhanced DBS has be seen. er, the school may wish to do so, as no checks reveal no negative informative volunteers elsewhere and has a re up to the DBS Update Service and the tion OR The person is employed or cent enhanced DBS and can provide ne person well (eg. may be a former

 There is no statutory reason why this person needs to apply for an enhanced DBS Certificate.
-However, the school should consider whether the person's uncorroborated background would raise an unacceptable risk. - Medium Risk The person can provide suitable references for other work with children (either paid or unpaid), they have a connection to the school, and no issues have come to light that would mean they would be unsuitable.
-There is no statutory reason why this person needs to apply for an enhanced DBS Certificate.
-However, the school may wish to do so, as no enhanced DBS has be seen. - □ Low Risk The person is signed up to the DBS Update Service and the checks reveal no negative information OR The person is employed or volunteers elsewhere and has a recent enhanced DBS and can provide references OR the school knows the person well (eg. may be a former employee)

-There is no statutory reason why this person needs to apply for an enhanced DBS Certificate.
 However, unless the person uses the DBS Update service, the school may decide to obtain a new enhanced DBS.

-Decision
+Decison

 Application for enhanced DBS check is not needed.
 State reason(s) below:

-□ Application for an enhanced DBS check is needed.
+Application for an enhanced DBS check is needed.
 State reason(s) below:

 Application for an enhanced DBS check and a Barred List check is needed because the person is in Regulated Activity

-Headteacher (Print Name)
+Hea ndteacher (Print Name)

-Headteacher (Signature)
+Hea ndteacher (Signature)

-Date
+Date 9

-Chair of Governors (Print Name)
+Cha ir of Governors (Print Name)

-Chair of Governors (Signature)
+Cha ir of Governors (Signature)

-Date
+Date e